Secrets of Lake Annecy: La Grotte de Sévrier

-One of my favourite things about slow travel is the discovery.
+One of my favourite things about travel is the simple act of discovery.
 Sometimes, as humans, it would seem we’ve become far too conventional.
-We need a coffee so we get a coffee, we all drink it in an almost identical manner so why not do the same thing with our food, our clothes and our holidays?
-This is one of the main reasons that the beaches are full, why Barcelona is about to throw out half of its tourists, why English tourists all wear those silly, silly hats, and it’s the same reason why on a beautiful spring day, cycling Lake Annecy, we were the only two people scrambling around, what appears to be a long forgotten grotto (La Grotte de Sévrier) on the hill above Sévrier.
+We need a coffee so we get a coffee, we all drink it in an almost identical manner so why not do the same thing with our holidays and travel?
+This is one of the main reasons that the beaches are full, why Barcelona is about to throw out half of its tourists, why English tourists all wear those silly, silly hats and get burned wearing nothing but a pair of shorts in spring…, and it’s the same reason why on a beautiful spring day, cycling Lake Annecy, we were the only two people scrambling around, what sits as a forgotten grotto (La Grotte de Sévrier) on the hill above Sévrier.

-I know that this pretty little religious-themed grotto is far from unique – but it is beautiful and so very quiet.
-We spent a good hour just looking at it, taking in the ambience, and admittedly, having a climb up to the top to see the wonderful view of Lake Annecy and the little towns that surround it.
-There isn’t very much information available but here’s what I’ve managed to piece together – mostly from old articles and the reveries of locals.
+While not unique the grotto is beautiful and so very quiet and from the top it has swoon-worthy views of Lake Annecy and the little towns that surround it.
+There isn’t very much information available but here’s what I’ve managed to piece together – mostly from old articles and from the reveries of locals.